in an area where you may encounter wildlife

 Be familiar with where you are walking before unleashing your dog.
 Know where there may be steep drop-offs or fast-moving water.

 Carry water with you for your dog.
 Diseases like leptospirosis are transferred through drinking from an infected water source like a puddle or pond.
 Prolonged exposure to water containing the virus increases the risk of transmission through swallowing, contact with mucous membranes or through an open sore.
 Dogs that walk in areas frequented by wildlife are at increased risk of this disease.

-Giardia is picked up from drinking water from water sources where Giardia may live (for example, untreated or improperly treated water from lakes, streams, or wells) and swallowing water while swimming or playing in water, especially in lakes, rivers, springs, ponds, and streams
+Giardia is picked up from drinking water from water sources where Giardia may live (for example, untreated or improperly treated water from lakes, streams, or wells) and swallowing water while swimming or playing in the water, especially in lakes, rivers, springs, ponds, and streams.

 Enjoy the outdoors but be safe out there, and respect wild and domestic animals.